Governor Doug Burgum’s Endorsement of Donald Trump for President: Implications for North Dakota

 In a victory speech in Des Moines, Iowa, Trump said he would like Burgum to be a “very important piece of his administration.”
 Burgum, who spoke Wednesday with The Forum from New Hampshire, said he did not expect the president to say those kind words, nor did the governor run expecting a cabinet position.

 As he was preparing to return to North Dakota, Burgum said Trump best aligns with the governor’s presidential campaign message of improving the energy sector, the U.S. economy and national security.
-He also said he thought about the best interest of North Dakotans when endorsing Trump.
+He also said he thought regarding the best interest of North Dakotans when endorsing Trump.

 “Whoever is their president is going to matter a lot,” Burgum told The Forum on Wednesday morning.